allison-tai/psCRN-simulator/README.md

 # The application
 Our application consists of two components, 1) a simple compiler and 2) the simulator proper.

-The compiler is optional; its function is to convert a high-level psCRN program containing written functions and instructions, into the low-level set of reactions that constitute the psCRN protocol.
+The compiler is optional; it converts a high-level psCRN program containing written functions and instructions, into a low-level set of reactions that constitute the psCRN protocol.
 To this end, for it to be recognized by the compiler, the psCRN program must contain three sections:

 1. the label "polymers:", followed by a list of polymer species, separated by commas.
 2. the set of high-level functions the program requires.
 The main program itself should be listed as a function, and labeled "main:".
 If input-detection is desired, add a function labeled "restart:".
 Other functions should be labeled with "function: func_name", where "func_name" is how that function is called in the program.
 All lines of the function body should be numbered as described in the paper.
 Use *i* for non-restart functions; restart functions should be labeled with *r* instead.